johnnymarcelino/js-fundamentals/README.md

-This repository is to learn javascript fundamentals.
+This repository is to learn MongoDB Database.